 • Other articles up to a value of VUV50,000.

-Prohibited and restricted goods include firearms, ammunition, explosives, dangerous drugs, animals, plants and pornography.
+Prohibited and restricted goods include firearms, ammunition, indecent publications, illicit drugs and endangered species.